On Courant and Pleijel theorems for sub-Riemannian Laplacians: Proof of the main sub-Riemannian results

 For technical reasons we also have to introduce another cut-off function $\widehat \chi_x$ of the same type, viz.\ such that $\widehat \chi_x = 1$ on $B(x, \epsilon_0)$, $\supp(\widehat \chi_x) \subset B (x,2\epsilon_0)$ and with uniform bounds on the derivatives.

-We observe that in the privileged coordinates centered at $x$ we have\footnote{See either Helffer--Nourrigat \cite[Proposition 5.1]{HN}, M\'etivier \cite{Me}, \cite[Subsection 4.2.4]{EL}, or \cite[Section 1]{Rot}.} by Lemma~\ref{lemmaMet} that $ \tilde \chi_x (X_{i,x} -\widehat X_{i,x}) \tilde\chi_x $ is of degree $0$.
+We observe that in the privileged coordinates centered at $x$ we have\footnote{See either Helffer--Nourrigat \cite[Proposition 5.1]{HN}, M\'etivier \cite{Me}, \cite[Subsection 4.2.4]{EL}, or \cite[Section~1]{Rot}.} by Lemma~\ref{lemmaMet} that $ \tilde \chi_x (\tilde X_{i,x} -\widehat X_{i,x}) \tilde\chi_x $ is of degree $0$.

 There is also a notion of type\footnote{The authors introduce first a notion of function of type $\lambda$ corresponding to a function that is homogeneous of degree $-Q +\lambda$ with respect to the dilation (with an addition condition when $\lambda=0$).
-By integration on test functions, this defines a distribution of type $\lambda$.
-More generally, a function $K(x,y)$ on $M\times M$ is a kernel of type $\lambda$ if for any $\ell \geq 0$, we have
+By integration against test functions, this defines a distribution of type $\lambda$.
+More generally, assuming that $W\subset M$ is such that $\theta_x(y)$ is defined for all $x,y\in W$, then a function $K$ on $W\times W$ is a kernel of type $\lambda$ if for any $\ell \geq 0$, we have